bvigueras/basic-sdl-opengl/README.md

 This program is an easy example of using SDL and OpenGL to open a window and show a triangle.

+This code is part of the book "Curso de Experto en Desarrollo de Videojuegos" by University of Castilla-La Mancha.

 Dependencies
 ------------